Re-branding Journey – Part 1

 “Some loved my business colours and logo, others didn’t get it”

 Decision made, the next step was to find people to work with the me on the project.
-I have been recently working with a fantastic business coach and already had clarity on the people I wanted to reach through the new branding.
+I have been recently working with a fantastic business coach and already had clarity on the clients I wanted to reach through the new branding.
 Next, I wanted someone who would guide me through the whole process of rebranding, even if at the end of the journey I decided to leave things as they were, which I knew was a possibility.

 Some time ago, Kim Glover who runs the Exeter PA Network had enlisted my help to find some speakers for her next event, which was to be themed around personal branding, and after a little research I came across Jonathan Alder of Alder & Alder.
 Jonathan came to our meeting and did a great session on personal branding and perception, a lot of which stayed with me – and so Jonathan was my first choice to work with on this, and thankfully he agreed to help me.